cgmr-asu/NEU323/BookClubs.md

 You will form a book club with three or four other students and collectively choose a book that you will read across the course of the semester.
 During the semester, you will meet several times to discuss the book on your own time and will develop a project related in some way to the topic of your book.

 ### Why are we doing book clubs?
+...

 ### What books can we choose?
+For a list of possible books, follow this [link](./BookList.html)!
+Each book club should choose a different book.
+Get in touch with the instructor if your group has difficulty finding a book related to your interests!

+### What do projects look like?
+...

 ### How are we graded on the book club?
 25% of your total class grade is tied to your active participation in your book club.
 Grades related to the book club come from five subcomponents: